 How to Apply

-- Statement of Purpose no more than 250 words explaining why you are a good candidate for the Undergraduate Fellows Program, please include research interests in Korea.
+- Statement of Purpose between 250-400 words explaining why you are a good candidate for the UGF Program, including research interests on Korea.

 - Resume please include your major or intended major, anticipated graduation date, and any Korea-related experience in addition to other work and volunteer experience.
 Please submit as a PDF file, with a file name that begins with your last name followed by your first name. (e.g. "SMITH_John-2020resume")